Professor Terry Wilkins

 - His team invented a novel FTIR on-line measurement and control system essential for the success of global 1,1,1,2-Tetrafluoroethane (KLEA 134a) HFC refrigerant gas manufacturing plants replacing CFCs.
 In 2014, 2016 & 2018 the UN, EU, NASA, WMO, NOAA 2014 joint climate change panels showed HFCs have now reversed ozone layer thinning.
 The sector currently makes $17 billion HFC sales/year.

-- Appointed Europe’s first professor of Nanomanufacturing on joining Leeds University in 2005.
-He established its Nanomanufacturing Institute as an Open Innovation ecosystem ranging over: a) nanomedicine, b) industrial nanomaterials, c) nanoelectronics d) EHS risks of engineered nanoparticles and e) management science and policy making for emergent technology manufacturing.
+He was appointed Europe’s first professor of Nanomanufacturing on joining Leeds University in 2005.
+His Chair was endowed by Yorkshire Forward.
+He established the Nanomanufacturing Institute operating across the faculties of Engineering, Physical Sciences, Bioscience, Medicine and Business as an Open Innovation Ecosystem (OIE) ranging over: a) nanomedicine, b) industrial nanomaterials, c) nanoelectronics d) EHS risks of engineered nanoparticles and e) management science and policy making for emergent technology manufacturing.

 UK & EU Research and Innovation Policy

-Success as an industrial innovator has led to service pro bono as a high-level expert advisor (and committee chair) to the UK government since 1992 (BIS, DTI) including the Minister of Science & Universities (2011-to date); the European Commission (since 1994) and EU Parliament (since 2008), covering, nanotechnology, advanced materials, production technologies (NMP) and the Marie Curie mobility program.
+Success as an industrial innovator has led to service pro bono as a high-level expert advisor (and committee chair) to the UK government since 1992 (BIS, DTI) including the Minister of Science & Universities (2011-to date); the European Commission (since 1994) and EU Parliament (since 2008) covering i) Nanotechnology, Materials, Biotechnologyproduction technologies (NMBP) R&I program; ii) the Marie Curie mobility program and iii) Europe’s Metrology 3 Article 185 R&I programs (FP7, H2020 & Horizon Europe).
 His economic analysis for the EC’s NMP Directorate’s in the FP6 Expert Advisory Group (2002-6) led to it becoming the EC’s lead directorate for nanotechnology in FP7 and the EU’s annual R&I investment for nanotechnology exceeding that of the US National Nanotechnology Initiative (€2.0 billion & $1.6 billion respectively) in 2013.
-More recently, 2016, Lux Research Inc., New York has shown the EU now has 36% and the US 32% of a $4.4 trillion/year market for nanotechnology.
-More recently, as chair of the NMP Expert Advisory Group 2007-2020, he created a new general theory of open innovation ecosystems (OIEs) and led the preparation of 10 EU R&I policy papers tackling the critical success factors for best practice in innovation to maximise the economic benefits from the €6.7 billion Key Enabling Technologies R&I programme in Horizon 2020 (2014-20).
+More recently, 2019, Lux Research Inc., New York has shown the EU now has 36% and the US 32% of a $4.4 trillion/year market for nanotechnology.
+More recently, as chair of the NMP Expert Advisory Group 2007-2020, he created a new general theory of open innovation ecosystems (OIEs) and led the preparation of 10 EU R&I policy papers tackling the critical success factors for best practice in innovation to maximise the economic benefits from the €6.7 billion Key Enabling Technologies R&I programme in Horizon 2020 (2014-20) and Horizon Europe (2021-2028).
+Current UK government policy work includes: Royal Academy of Engineering advisor for Covid-19 clinical diagnostic testing; international collaborations in innovation; EU/UK innovation collaboration.

 EU Research & Innovation Projects Track Record

-He is also a pioneer in 3 new engineering disciplines: process analytical technology [i](PAT) and nanomanufacturing[ii].
-By combining both recently, he and his colleagues have made major breakthroughs in Nano-QSARs and developed “Safe/Green by design” [iii] manufacturing of engineered nanomaterials,
+He is a pioneer of 3 new engineering disciplines: [i] process analytical technology (PAT) and [ii] nanomanufacturing.
+By combining both recently, he and his colleagues have made major breakthroughs in Nano-QSARs and developed [iii] “Safe/Green by design” manufacturing of engineered nanomaterials,

 [i] Process Analytical Technology: Engineering of on-line ‘high information content’measurement devices together with advanced control systems to optimise product quality, yield, process economics and accelerate regulatory approval e.g. a) REACH for chemicals & materials in EU and b) FDA & EMA for medical products in the US and EU.